jayasurya17/police-stop-outcome/README.md

 The gender column contains nulls for some of the rows.
 The null values consitute of around 5% of the total values.
 Since the dataset is large enough, it is fine to discard the null values than replacing them with random or mode values.

-Regarding the visualization, the stop time and stop year are primarily considered as base for visualization with respect to  gender.
-Bar plots of stop outcomes for each each gender are plotted for each hour of the day.
-Also they are plotted for each year.
-These insights provide a clear overview of the variance of gender with respect to time of the day and also year.
-Some of the key things that can be seen in general is, males are more prone to stop over female and times around 9am to 6pm have the highest stop outcomes.

 ### Column: stop_date
 - **Datatype:** String